-- (i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation of its fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets, by which all fixed assets are verified in a phased manner over a period of three years.
+- i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation of its fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets, by which all fixed assets are verified in a phased manner over a period of three years.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the program, a portion of the fixed assets has been physically verified by the Management during the year and no material discrepancies between the book records and the physical assets were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the registered sale deeds / transfer deeds / conveyance deeds / possession letters / allotment letters and other relevant records evidencing title/possession provided to us, we report that, the title deeds of all the immovable properties comprising of land and buildings other than self-constructed properties recorded as Property, Plant and Equipment, which are freehold, are held in the name of the Company as at the balance sheet date, except the following:

-Particulars of Land and Building Total number of cases Gross Block as on March 31, 2019 (₹ Crore) Net Block as on March 31, 2019 (₹ Crore) Remarks Freehold land at various locations 2 18.60 18.60 The title deeds are in the names of erstwhile companies that merged with the Company under Section 391 to 394 of the Companies Act, 1956 pursuant to Schemes of Amalgamation as approved by the Hon'ble High Courts.
-Freehold land at Hyderabad 1 4.16 4.16 Title deeds are not available with the Company.
+Particulars Total Gross Block as Net Block as on Remarks of Land and number of on March 31, March 31, 2019 Building cases 2019 (₹ Crore) (₹ Crore) Freehold land at various locations 2 18.60 18.60 The title deeds are in the names of erstwhile companies that merged with the Company under Section 391 to 394 of the Companies Act, 1956 pursuant to Schemes of Amalgamation as approved by the Hon'ble High Courts.